Cinnamon1212/CyberSecDiscordBot/README.md

 # CyberSecDiscordBot

-A cyber security discord bot with some GP commands using different APIs, commands and discord.py
+A cyber security discord bot with featuring networking, hacking and website utils, maths, cryptography and much more!

 To Do list:
 * Create usage string for all commands (Usage ./(command) [required] (optional)